-Due to a wide range of topics covered by the DMPs used in different disciplinary, national or other contexts, the model should be modular.
+Due to a wide range of topics covered by the DMPs used in different disciplinary, national, or other contexts, the model should be modular.
 It should have a core model common for all DMPs and a clear mechanism for including extensions that describe specific aspects of data management or that address specific domain requirements.
-It should also reuse existing standards, controlled vocabularies, and models to organize information in a systematic way (cf. Rule 5).
+It should also reuse existing standards, controlled vocabularies, and models to organize information in a systematic way (cf. principle 5).

-The common data model does not affect the internal architecture of specific components within the data management ecosystem-each component (e.g. a repository) can model the information internally in the way that is best for its purpose, but when information is exchanged across components, then this information must be modelled using the common data model.
+The common data model does not affect the internal architecture of specific components within the data management ecosystem-each component (e.g. a repository) can model the information internally in the way that is best for its purpose, but when information is exchanged across components, then this information must be modeled using the common data model.

-The common data model remains transparent to the stakeholders authoring and updating DMPs: when their input is needed, they will be notified and presented with relevant information (cf. Rule 2).
+The common data model remains transparent to the stakeholders authoring and updating DMPs: when their input is needed, they will be notified and presented with relevant information (cf. principle 2).
 The common data model is used by these tools to read and write information to and from the machine-actionable DMP and to automatically take actions based on the information therein.
-To implement this rule, all stakeholders involved in the data management ecosystem must adopt a common data model.
+A common data model is currently under development in the context of the RDA DMP Common Standards Working Group, with an estimated delivery date in early 2019 and widespread intentions for community adoption.
+The first author is a co-chair of the group .

-Rule 7: Make DMPs available for human and machine consumption
+Principle 7: Make DMPs available for human and machine consumption